cabforum/code-signing/docs/CSBR.md

 4. Contractual terms in the Subscriber Agreement requiring the Subscriber to protect the Private Key to a standard of at least FIPS 140-2 level 2 or Common Criteria EAL 4+ and with compliance being confirmed by means of an audit.

 #### 6.2.7.4 Subscriber Private Key protection and verification

-[EDITOR: This one seems odd.
-We're in a subsection of CSBR 6.2, and we're referencing BR 6.2.
-Meanwhile there are subsections that actually define the content.
-I'm leaving in this content so it's open for discussion, however my suggestion is to remove the paragraph completely and rely on the subsections.]

-The requirements in BR Section 6.2 apply equally to Code Signing Certificates.

 ##### 6.2.7.4.1 Subscriber Private Key protection